About K2C

 Does K2C Work?

-The first class of kindergartners who received K2C accounts in 2011 graduated from high school in 2023.
+K2C is the first universal, opt-out children’s savings account (CSA) to see students all the way through from kindergarten to high school graduation.
 More than 2,800 graduates from the classes of 2023 and 2024 have used $1.4 million from their K2C accounts to help pay for college or vocational school.
-To date, there are more than 54,000 students with K2C accounts, who have $17 million saved for their future education.